dustinpfister/blog_posts/_posts/express-status.md

 layout: post
 categories: express
 id: 429
-updated: 2019-04-29 19:48:03
+updated: 2019-04-29 19:51:58
-version: 1.5
+version: 1.6
 ---

-In express status codes can be both get and set with properties and methods in an express response object.
-There is the res.statusCode property than can be used to find out the current http status code, and the [res.status](https://expressjs.com/en/api.html#res.status) method that can be used to set that code.
+In express status codes can be both get and set with properties and methods in an express [response object](/2019/04/27/express-response-objects/).
+There is the res.statusCode property than can be used to find out the current [http status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), and the [res.status](https://expressjs.com/en/api.html#res.status) method that can be used to set that code.
 In addition there is the res.sendStatus method that can be used to just set a status code and end the request without sending any data in the same way as the express end response method.
 So this will be a post on http status codes in express, getting it, setting it and some status code use examples.

 <!-- more -->